 Montgomerie-ScottishNR 192, "(Buy me a milking pail)" (1 text)

 ADDITIONAL: May Ovington, "A Dance-Rhyme of Children in Brooklyn, N.Y." in The Journal of American Folklore, Vol. XXXI, No. 120 (Apr 1918 (available online by JSTOR)), pp. 293-294 ("Mamma bought me a pincushion, pincushion, pincushion") (1 text)

 Mrs. H.G.
 Richardson, "'Buy Me a Milking-Pail' and Songs of the Civil War" in The Journal of American Folklore, Vol. XXXI, No. 120 (Apr 1918 (available online by JSTOR)), pp. 275-276 "Buy Me a Milking-Pail" (1 text) [No inference here that "Buy Me a Milking-Pail" is a Civil War song.]

 Walter de la Mare, _Come Hither_, revised edition, 1928; #75, "Milking Pails" (1 text)

 cf. "Mama Bought Me a Pincushion" (cumulative theme)

-NOTES: Randolph's informant claims to have learned this in Oklahoma.
-I know of only two verified American collections, though: Randolph's, and a version ("Chiney Doll") by Almeda Riddle.
-Thus American texts, and the "China Doll" wish, may be confined to the Ozarks.
+NOTES [250 words]: Randolph's informant claims to have learned this in Oklahoma.
+I know of only three verified American collections, though: Browne's (where it starts with a rocking chair), Randolph's, and Almeda Riddle's "Chiney Doll.".
+Thus American texts, and the "China Doll" wish, may be confined to the Ozarks and Deep South.

 On the other hand, Newell's text, "Milking-Pails" (from England) is so close in form (if not in the object of desire) that the song must be considered ancient, and Gomme has more than a dozen British texts.
 The British version is a singing game, though the American texts seem to have lost this trait.